Methods of Treatment of Cancer by Dendritic Cells and Dendritic Cell Vaccines

 So, what can you do to get dendritic cells to hand off information about your tumor cells to your CTLs?

 Vaccination with autologous [derived from the person's own body] dendritic cells generated from peripheral blood is a safe and promising approach in the treatment of cancer, including metastatic cancer.
-There are little to no side effects from such therapy.

 There is a compelling evidence that dendritic cells may hold a key position in effective, non-toxic treatments for cancer.